jedahan/kickstarter/readme.md

 ## Installation

 This has only been tested on python 3.5.
-It requires the click module, which can be installed with `pip install click`
+It requires the click and tinydb modules, which can be installed with `pip install click tinydb`

 ## Commands